hmslima/sambahsahehlper/README.md

 `deflang eo` for Esperanto

+One of the commands just below shows a table of declination cases.
+If you configure the program to show texts in a language that is not Sambahsa, you'll also get the translations of these cases.

+`falls`

+`cases`

+`casos`

+`cas`

+`kazoj`

+The command `prl` or `plural` plus the word will give you the plural form of the given word.

 For more informations, you can go to the "help" section of the program by using one of the commands below:

 `hehlp`